 Social media is social.
 There’s no other way to put it.
 While it’s an effective marketing tool, that’s not necessarily true in the way some business owners think.
-The end goal of an active social media account is to keep your customers engaged, not to self-promote.
+The end goal of an active social media account is not to self-promote.

-Here’s how social media can impact your business:
+Here’s what social media does for your business:

 - Social media gives your company a face.
 The platforms give you a unique opportunity to “meet” your customers before they ever set foot in your office.
 You will quickly evolve from “Johnson’s Steel” to “Mary Johnson, that friendly woman who owns the steel production plant” when you take advantage of social media.

 - Social media establishes trust between you and your consumer.
 As your consumer notices that you are responsive and accommodating to your client base (or to him), he will be more likely to feel a sense of trust.

 - Social media builds brand recognition.
 This almost goes without saying.
 Your consumers will begin to recognize your voice and your brand, and your company will remain at the forefront of his memory when he requires your service.